volt-protocol/volt-protocol-core/VoltOracle.md

 \end{align*}
 $$

-Compounding period for the Volt System Oracle is 1 year and does not take leap years into account.
+Compounding period for the Volt System Oracle is 30.42 days and does not take leap years into account.

 Interest accrues per second as long as block.timestamp is greater than start time.
 After the period is over, the function `compoundInterest` can be called, which sets the start time to the previous start time plus the period length.
 This means that if a previous period had not been compounded, `compoundInterest` can be called multiple times to catch the oracle price up to where it should be.
 Interest will not be factored into the current price if `compoundInterest` is not called after the period ends.
 This is expected behavior as this contract is meant to be as simple as possible.